adeakinwe/MLOps_credit_default_risk_prediction_v2/README.md

 ---

 ## Project Goals
-1. Build a high-performing credit default prediction model
+1. Build a high-performing credit default risk prediction model
 2. Integrate with an **MLOps pipeline** for automation & reproducibility
 3. Ensure **continuous monitoring and improvement** post-deployment